sflinter/hypergraph/README.md

 print("best:" + str(best))     # print a dictionary containing the tweaks that determined the best performance
 ```

+The optimizer is invoked through the call *hg.optimize*.
+This is a unique function that can be used to invoke any of the
+optimizers provided by the library.
 When the optimization algorithm reaches its stop condition it returns the best set of tweaks.
 Given a set of tweaks
 we can execute the graph with the configuration applied through the call *hg.run(graph1, tweaks=best)*.